Clockwork Neutrinogenesis: Baryogenesis from theory space: Introduction

 \section{Introduction}

 The origins of the apparent lightness of the neutrinos as well as the observed baryon asymmetry of the Universe (BAU), remain elusive.
 This has elicited a myriad of investigations over the years towards combined explanations of neutrino masses and the BAU, most popularly through the mechanism of baryogenesis via leptogenesis~\cite{Fukugita:1986hr,Pilaftsis:2003gt,Buchmuller:2004tu,Buchmuller:2005eh}.
-While it is technically natural to have small neutrino masses within the Standard Model (SM) Lagrangian (augmented by $\nu_R$'s), it requires assuming couplings with the Higgs field orders of magnitude smaller than those encountered for the charged fermions.
-Furthermore, the resulting CP violation in the neutrino sector would be insufficient for successful leptogenesis.
-Several models have been proposed to address neutrino masses and leptogenesis in unison (neutrinogenesis), the most popular ones being those employing the seesaw mechanism or radiative mass generation (see e.g. \cite{Davidson:2008bu,Cai:2017jrq,Gu:2007ug} for review).
-An interesting alternative can also be found in braneworld scenarios where hierarchical masses and lepton asymmetry are generated through a geometry-induced exponential warping --- e.g., having neutrinos in the bulk of a 5D Randall-Sundrum geometry~\cite{Medina:2006hi,Gherghetta:2007au}.
+These scenarios commonly employ the seesaw mechanism \cite{Davidson:2008bu} wherein the Standard Model (SM) Lagrangian is augmented by two or more heavy neutral fermions (\emph{e.g.} in type-I seesaw) and the lightness of the active neutrinos is obtained through a suppression generated by the mass scale of the new fermions, typically via relations like \beq \nonumber m_{\nu} \sim y^2 \frac{v_{EW}^2}{M_N} \, , \eeq where $y$ denotes a dimensionless Yukawa coupling, $v_{EW}$ characterizes the electroweak scale and $M_N$ specifies the mass scale of the heavy neutrinos.
+This suggests that in order to obtain acceptable neutrino masses ($m_{\nu} \lesssim 0.1$ eV) with $\mathcal{O}(1)$ Yukawa couplings one requires atleast one of the heavy neutrinos to have a characteristic mass scale hierarchically larger than the EW scale.
+Of course, with $y \ll \mathcal{O}(1)$ the scale $M_N$ can be brought closer to the EW scale.
+Although this is naturally realised in radiative neutrino mass models \cite{Cai:2017jrq,Gu:2007ug} where the effective operator responsible for mass generation is radiatively induced\footnote{An interesting alternative can also be found in braneworld scenarios where hierarchical masses and lepton asymmetry are generated through a geometry-induced exponential warping --- e.g., having neutrinos in the bulk of a 5D Randall-Sundrum geometry~\cite{Medina:2006hi,Gherghetta:2007au}.}, a low-scale leptogenesis is often found difficult to achieve in minimal scenarios (\emph{e.g.} in the Ma model \cite{Ma:2006km}) unless small Yukawa couplings are assumed.